Text by CLOT Magazine

-Face-filters are probably one of the biggest current trends from our digital existence.
+Face-filters are probably one of the biggest current trends in our digital existence.
 From the more fun or artistic versions to the beauty cannons enhancing ones, over-used by some ageing entertainment industry stars.
-At the same time, digital artists have also started using face-filters as their means of expression while challenging ideas of beauty.
+At the same time, digital artists have also started using face filters as their means of expression while challenging ideas of beauty.

-A few months ago, two boundary-pushing beauty creators, Madrona Redhawk an Indigenous makeup artist, based in Las Vegas, and Ines Alpha, a 3D makeup creator, based in Paris, released a new face-filter collaboration: two artists using different mediums in very distant parts of the world.
-The collaboration was facilitated by HUH, a website and global platform that brings creatives together from different parts of the world for content collaborations that reflect how their cities are feeling.
-The prototype was launched in October of 2020 as a pandemic passion project from Toronto-based creative agency Somewherelse.
+A few months ago, two boundary-pushing beauty creators, Madrona Redhawk, an Indigenous makeup artist, based in Las Vegas, and Ines Alpha, a 3D makeup creator based in Paris, released a new face-filter collaboration: two artists using different mediums in very distant parts of the world.
+The collaboration was facilitated by HUH, a website and global platform that brings creatives together from different parts of the world for content collaborations that reflect how their cities feel.
+The prototype was launched in October 2020 as a pandemic passion project by the Toronto-based creative agency Somewherelse.

-Madrona shares that the biggest part of the creative process was choosing a mood, colour scheme and determining how intricate the makeup and filter would be.
-Once they figured out the parameters the creative process was Madrona doing makeup and sending a high-quality video to Ines who digitized the makeup and designed and animated the amazing “tentacles” around it.
+Madrona shares that the biggest part of the creative process was choosing a mood and colour scheme and determining how intricate the makeup and filter would be.
+Once they figured out the parameters, the creative process was Madrona doing makeup and sending a high-quality video to Ines, who digitized the makeup and designed and animated the amazing “tentacles” around it.
 It is always a joy to work with Ines, she continues.
 She is one of the nicest people I have had the pleasure to know.
-We both have very futuristic art styles, of course, her work is literally futuristic because AR and filters are so new (and she is also a pioneer of this genre!) and I’m using an ancient method in a futuristic way.
+We both have very futuristic art styles, of course.
+Her work is literally futuristic because AR and filters are so new (and she is also a pioneer of this genre!), and I’m using an ancient method in a futuristic way.
 I would also say we often use similar colour schemes.

 For Madrona, this collaboration skewed from her normal process, which is raw, unplanned, and internally inspired: I tried to maintain those values while taking into account Ines’ needs and aesthetic and our shared feeling of ‘otherworldliness’.
 Since I never do makeup on anyone but myself, I’m excited to see my look come alive on the faces of others.